 Turns out that the people who love you most can give you a bum steer.
-In a new Accountemps survey, two-thirds (66 percent) of the office workers said they'd received questionable career guidance from friends (35 percent), their parents (14 percent) and siblings and other family members (10 percent).
+In an Accountemps survey, two-thirds (66 percent) of the office workers said they'd received questionable career guidance from friends (35 percent), their parents (14 percent) and siblings and other family members (10 percent).

 Jump ahead to our Career Advice Conundrum slides, below.

 As the proverbial new kid on the block, you’ll encounter many new processes, policies and people.
 Because early impressions can be lasting ones, it’s critical that you get off on the right foot with your boss and accounting coworkers.